WilAJP/network-wordle-project/README.md

 Description : A wordle style game using a client-server format in Python.
 The server provides random festive-themed words to connected clients, and the client allows the user to guess the words.
 The game gives the letters G or Y in results of guessing the correct or a letter in the word.

-How to compile the client and server - ?
+How to compile the client and server - No compilation.
+Project written in Python

 How to run server - ?

-How to run client - ?
+How to run client - python client.py <hostname> <optional port number>

 The type of library - Shared as we wanted the library to be used by both server and client withouth directly being embedded into the code.